HDClark94/hdclark94.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm a research fellow at the University of Edinburgh working with Professor Matt Nolan to better understand spatial cognition through a combination of in-vivo electrophyisology and computational modelling approaches.
+Hi, I'm a postdoctural researcher working with Professor Matt Nolan to better understand spatial cognition through a combination of in-vivo electrophyisology and computational modelling approaches.
 More broadly, I am interested in how the brain forges meaningful representations of the physical world to guide meaningful actions in the world.